spinjet/pdopt-code/README.md

 ## Installation

-First `git clone` the repository or downloading the zip file.
+First `git clone` the repository or download the zip file.
 Then run the setup from the root folder:

 ```